Be ready to share stories that demonstrate the type of worker you are

 What are behavioural interview questions?

-Though you'll never be told outright that your interview will be behavioural, there are some keys to identifying when you're being asked a behaviour-focussed question.
+Though you'll never be told outright that your interview will be behavioural, there are some keys to identifying when you're being asked a behaviour-focused question.
 Often, these interview questions begin with phrases like:

-Any question that starts with these ‒ or similar ‒ phrases is an invitation for you to share about your past experiences, the lessons you learnt and, most importantly, how they've prepared you to do the job for which you're interviewing.
+Any question that starts with these phrases (or similar) invites you to share about your past experiences, the lessons you learnt and, most importantly, how they've prepared you to do the job you're interviewing for.

 Some examples of behavioural interview questions include:

-• Tell me about a time you made a mistake with a colleague.
+• Teamwork and conflict resolution: Tell me about a time you made a mistake with a colleague.
 How did you handle the situation?

-• How did you go about managing a long-term project to its deadlines?
+• Time management: How did you manage a long-term project to its deadlines?

-• Describe a time you gave a presentation.
+• Presentation and communication skills: Describe a time you gave a presentation.
 Was it successful, and why do you think that?

 How to answer behavioural interview questions